 Summary

-middleware is a vital part of Laravel's authentication system.
+The auth middleware is a vital part of Laravel's authentication system.
 It simplifies the process of restricting access to routes, supports multiple authentication guards, and is highly customizable for different application needs.

 No comments: